JakubPawinski/gitcode-solutions/README.md

 ## 💡 Personalized Recommendations

-### Next Steps
-- **Diversify difficulty**: Pick a Medium problem each week and experiment with different data structures.
+- **Pick a medium‑difficulty problem** each day and try a new topic (e.g., strings, recursion).
-- **Increase daily consistency**: Aim for a minimum 5‑day coding streak; use a habit tracker.
+- **Maintain a daily coding habit**: aim for at least a 5‑day streak to boost the consistency score.
-- **Elevate code quality**: Review the clean‑code suggestions and integrate style guides (e.g., ESLint) to turn suggestions into best‑practice compliance.
-- **Track metrics**: Record execution time and memory usage for each solution to identify optimization opportunities.
+- **Apply best‑practice patterns**: use linting, modular functions, and performance profiling in your JavaScript solutions.
+- **Review AI suggestions** beyond clean‑code tips, focusing on optimization and security as you tackle harder challenges.

 ---